JusKillmeQik/PoE-Leveling-Guide/README.md

 Alt+F3

 ##### Display/Hide the tree
-P (This will open your tree and show the image)
+P
+This will open your tree and show the image.
 If you get stuck with the tree overlay showing when you are not looking at the tree, press Spacebar.

 ##### Increment/Decrement the zone dropdown menu
 Shift+F1 and Ctrl+F1